ADGEfficiency/dsr-rl/PITCHME.md

 $$A\_{\pi}(s\_t, a\_t) = Q\_{\pi}(s\_t, a\_t) - V\_{\pi}(s\_t)$$

-The advantage tells us how much better an action is than the average action followed by the policy
+How much better an action is than the average action followed by the policy

 ---
 ### A3C algorithm